VisualStudioEX3/Grey-Infection/README.md

 # Grey-Infection
-2D Platform-puzzle game for Xbox Live Indie Games.
+2D Puzzle-Platformer Adventure game for Xbox Live Indie Games.

 ##### History:
 My first professional game developed in a game studio.
 A 2D Puzzle-Platformer Adventure, based on White & World, a Game Jam project in which some members of the team worked, and that you can found in my portfolio.